 Managing Disk Space

-Storing Custom Settings for vi - Exercise
+Storing your C Shell Settings - Exercise

-Course project: Creating an
+Course project: Creating a .cshrc file.

-file to store some custom vi settings.
+Create a .cshrc file to store some custom settings.

 You will receive 5 points for this exercise.

-Instructions, Part I
+Instructions Part I

 Log in to your course account.